mqtt-smarthome/mqtt-smarthome/howtos/homematic.md

 * Howto version 1, 5'2017, Sebastian Raff <hq@ccu.io>

-_In memoriam of Oli Wagner, the founder/initatior of the mqtt-smarthome project._
+_In memoriam of Oli Wagner (✝ 2016), the founder/initiator of the mqtt-smarthome project._